 Your best option: Sriracha or Tabasco hot sauce (for different reasons)

-If you’re to find sambal oelek in the store, it’s often right by Sriracha chili sauce, seeing the most popular brands are made by the same company Huy Fong Foods.
-Sriracha is the easiest to get alternative to sambal oelek, and it’s also a very good flavor profile match, too.
+If you’re to find sambal oelek in the store, it’s often right by Sriracha sauce, seeing the most popular brands are made by the same company Huy Fong Foods.
+Sriracha (a chili garlic sauce) is the easiest to get alternative to sambal oelek, and it’s also a very good flavor profile match, too.

-Sambal oelek is a simple spicy paste – mainly chili peppers, vinegar, and water – while gochujang has a rich fermented sweetness (our gochujang recipe uses miso) and harissa has a warm earthiness due to the use of spices like cumin, allspice, and nutmeg.
+Sambal oelek is a simple spicy paste – mainly chili peppers, vinegar, and water – while gochujang chili paste has a rich fermented sweetness (our gochujang recipe uses miso) and harissa has a warm earthiness due to the use of spices like cumin, allspice, and nutmeg.
 Read the labels on the chili pastes available and go as simple as possible to preserve your recipe’s intent.

 If you’re in a real bind: Red pepper flakes

 This is the quick and dirty fix that simply replaces the heat provided by sambal oelek, not the consistency or overall flavor.
 It’s an if-you-must solution.
-Consider your recipe carefully, and if the chili paste is not being used as a binder, then simply sprinkling in some crushed red pepper can work when no other solution is available.
+Consider your recipe carefully, and if the chili paste is not being used as a binder, then simply sprinkling in some crushed red pepper flakes can work when no other solution is available.